 lockPosition locks columns to the first position in the grid.

 lockPosition=true, the column will always appear first, cannot be dragged by the user,

 and cannot be moved out of position by dragging other columns.

 Suppress Movable & Lock Position Example

 The example below demonstrates these properties as follows:

-- The column 'Age' is locked as first column in the scrollable area of the grid.
-It is not possible to move this column, or have other columns moved over it to impact it's position.
-As a result the 'Age' column marks the beggining of the scrollable area regardless it's position.
+- The Age column is locked as the first column in the scrollable area of the grid.
+It is not possible to move this column, or have other columns moved over it to impact its position.
+As a result the Age column marks the beginning of the scrollable area regardless of its position.

-- The column 'Athlete' has moving suppressed.
-It is not possible to move this column, however it is possible to move other columns around it.
+- The Athlete column has moving suppressed.
+It is not possible to move this column, but it is possible to move other columns around it.

 The grid has